gemrb/gemrb.github.io/Modding.md

     course)
       - this would mostly be about automating the multiclass addition mentioned in the previous section

+## Modding on Mac

+Since the extra game data, including the GemRB override directory, is inside the app bundle, when you need to modify an override file you will need to right click the application and select “Show Package Contents” and navigate to “Contents/Resources/override”.

 ## Notes to modders